 Opioids receive more bad press than most other drugs, not merely for their addictive qualities, but also the fatal effects of their abuse–another issue that should have been addressed before the drugs went to market.
 Had solutions, such as addiction specialist support and abuse screening tools, been rolled out to doctors during post-market studies, fewer lives would have been lost.

 One of the most powerful solutions to the opioid crisis is education.
-Chronic pain patients deserve pain-free and safe lives.
+Complex Regional Pain Syndrome patients deserve pain-free and safe lives.
 The pharma sector can and should put those rights ahead of profits.